‘In Conversation’ explores how German and American schools teach about the painful parts of history

 The German educational system has the daunting task of teaching about the Holocaust and the rise of the Nazi Party.
 Can their approach inform how schools in the U.S. teach about atrocities in our own country’s past?

-On this week’s “In Conversation,” host Rick Howlett talks about the difficulties of teaching about race in America, particularly with current legislative attempts to limit curriculum about race in the public school system.
+On this week’s “In Conversation,” we talked about the difficulties of teaching about race in America, particularly with current legislative attempts to limit curriculum about race in the public school system.